2008–09 Stoke City F.C. season: August

 Stoke began their long-awaited first match in the Premier League and first in the top-flight for 23 years away at Gary Megson's Bolton Wanderers.
 Manager Tony Pulis gave debuts to new signings Thomas Sørensen, Seyi Olofinjana and record £5 million man Dave Kitson.
 Stoke made a bright start and went close to opening the scoring through Leon Cort and Kitson.
-However, out of nowhere Bolton took the lead through Grétar Steinsson as his attempted cross curled in to the Stoke net.
+However, out of nowhere Bolton took the lead through Grétar Steinsson as his attempted cross curled into the Stoke net.
 This knocked all the momentum out of Stoke and Bolton took full advantage and scored twice through Kevin Davies and Johan Elmander to put Wanderers 3–0 up at half-time.
 Stoke tried to get back into the game and did manage to score a consolation from Ricardo Fuller in the final few seconds of the match.

 Stoke's first home match in the Premier League came against Aston Villa in front of 27,500 at the Brit as Senegalese duo Abdoulaye Faye and Amdy Faye made their debuts.
 Both sides made a positive start and Stoke took the lead in the 30th minute when Liam Lawrence scored from the spot after Martin Laursen had brought down Rory Delap.
-Villa pulled level in second half through John Carew before Fuller put Stoke back in front with a quality goal, Gareth Barry's stray pass was intercepted by Delap who passed to Lawrence who fed in Fuller and the Jamaican 'swivelled' past Laursen and scored.
-The lead didn't last long as Stoke failed to deal with an Ashley Young free kick and Laursen made amends for his earlier errors.
-Stoke were not to be denied victory as in the final minute a trade mark Delap throw in was headed in by Mamady Sidibé to give Stoke a 3–2 win.
+Villa pulled level in the second half through John Carew before Fuller put Stoke back in front with a quality goal.
+Gareth Barry's stray pass was intercepted by Delap who passed to Lawrence who fed in Fuller and the Jamaican 'swivelled' past Laursen and scored.
+The lead didn't last long as Stoke failed to deal with an Ashley Young free kick and Laursen made amends for his earlier error.
+Stoke were not to be denied victory as, in the final minute, a trademark Delap throw-in was headed in by Mamady Sidibé to give Stoke a 3–2 win.

 Stoke next travelled to Middlesbrough for the first time since 1997.
-The match was an even affair until the 36th minute when Amdy Faye was sent off for a dangerous two footed tackle on Mohamed Shawky.
+The match was an even affair until the 36th minute, when Amdy Faye was sent off for a dangerous two-footed tackle on Mohamed Shawky.
 From the resulting free kick Afonso Alves put Middlesbrough into the lead against the run of play.
-Boro had the chance to make sure of the win midway through the second half after Abdoulaye Faye fouled Alves in the area but Stewart Downing hit the crossbar from the resulting spot kick.
+Boro had the chance to make sure of the win midway through the second half after Abdoulaye Faye fouled Alves in the area, but Stewart Downing hit the crossbar from the resulting spot kick.
 Stoke then equalised after Justin Hoyte put a Lawrence cross in to his own net.
 However Turkish striker Tuncay beat the offside trap and gave Boro the win.